 What we seem to have here is a perfect recipe for worsening or outright causing degeneration and long-term weakness, pain and suffering.

-If you're going to inject something, at least consider ProloTherapy or Platelet-Rich Plasma injections, which might actually encourage and kick-start a failed healing process - rather than suppress healing even further!
+If you're going to inject something, at least consider ProloTherapy injections or, better yet, Platelet-Rich Plasma therapy, which might actually encourage and kick-start a failed healing process - rather than suppress healing even further!